Achatinella pupukanioe

-Achatinella pupukanioe is a species of land snail, a gastropod in the family Achatinellidae.
+Achatinella pupukanioe is an extremely rare and possibly extinct species of land snail, a gastropod in the family Achatinellidae.
 It is endemic to Hawaii.

 Shell description

 The dextral shell is conic and solid.
 The shell has six whorls.
 The glossy color is a uniform white, or ivory yellow with a white sutural line or either of these tints with a burnt sienna band immediately above a wider and darker band.
 The suture is margined.
 The lip is not expanded and has a brownish edge; the internal rib is white, or sometimes the whole lip is pale-pink.
 The white columellar fold is rather strong and abrupt.

 The height of the shell is 16.3 mm.
 The width of the shell is 9.7 mm.

+Conservation status

+In 2015, the SEPP team found a tree full of Achatinella pupukanioe.
+The SEPP decided to leave them alone, but a few years later when they went to collect the snails for the lab they were gone, possibly swallowed whole by rosy wolfsnails.

+While the species is now believed to be extinct, there is a slim chance surviving undetected populations may still exist somewhere in the Koolau Mountains.